lakshyagarg96/Twitter-Scraper-boto3-sentiment-analysis/README.md

 A brand wants to know when the fans are most likely to purchase the timberwolves merchandise Help advertisement investors to determine whether  to sponsor the team

+## Steps to Run
+Post running the Sentiment_Analysis.ipynb notebook do the following
+  1. Set up your access_token, access_token_secret, consumer_key, and consumer_secret variables
+  2. Set up your AWS bucket and pass your aws_access_key_id, aws_secret_access_key, region_name, and aws_session_token
+  3. Run the .ipynb notebook tweets with sentiment associated to them would be stored in your S3 bucket

 ## Process Flow
 Tweets are scraped from specific user-defined Twitter handles.
 The scraped data is cleaned to remove emojis & special characters.